bixbydevelopers/capsule-sample-space-resorts/README.md

 `SpaceResort` Structure?

-When the user wants to book a space resort and there were many possible candidates in context, we have a Selection Prompt to ask the user to pick a single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
-The context for that prompt is `SpaceResort`, and **Selection Prompt training must always have the same goal as its context**.
+When the user wants to book a space resort and there were many possible candidates in context, we have a selection prompt to ask the user to pick a single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
+The context for that prompt is `SpaceResort`, and **selection prompt training must always have the same goal as its context**.
-Accordingly, Selection Prompt for `SpaceResort` needs to use `SpaceResort` as its goal.
+Accordingly, selection prompt training for `SpaceResort` needs to use `SpaceResort` as its goal.

-The Selection Prompt training also uses a special flagged signal to route the plan through the `SelectResort` action that filters the hotels currently in context based on the newly provided inputs.
-It is crucial to add the `SelectResort` flagged signal to the Selection Prompt training annotations to achieve this behavior.
+The selection prompt training also uses a special flagged signal to route the plan through the `SelectResort` action that filters the hotels currently in context based on the newly provided inputs.
+It is crucial to add the `SelectResort` flagged signal to the selection prompt training annotations to achieve this behavior.
 However, we do not want to add the `SelectResort` flagged signal to the "find" queries because these should issue a new search via the `FindSpaceResorts` action instead of filtering existing results via the `SelectResort` action.
-Since the Selection Prompt requires different annotations patterns compared to the "find" queries, and **annotation patterns must be consistent for the same goal**, this means that they must use a different goal.
+Since the selection prompt requires different annotations patterns compared to the "find" queries, and **annotation patterns must be consistent for the same goal**, this means that they must use a different goal.

 We have now demonstrated two points.
-First, the Selection Prompt training must use `SpaceResort` as a goal.
-Secondly, that the "find" queries must use a different goal than the Selection Prompts.
+First, the selection prompt training must use `SpaceResort` as a goal.
+Secondly, that the "find" queries must use a different goal than the selection prompts.
 By putting these together, we deduce that the "find" queries cannot use `SpaceResort` as a goal.
 Therefore, we use a distinct goal (`SpaceResort#all`) for the "find" queries in order to provide consistent annotation patterns per goal.